solana-developers/professional-education/labs/escrow/README.md

 This project is based on [Dean Little's Anchor Escrow,](https://github.com/deanmlittle/anchor-escrow-2024) with a few changes to make discussion in class easier.

-### Changes from upstream
+### Changes from original

 One of the challenges when teaching is avoiding ambiguity—names have to be carefully chosen to be clear and not possible to confuse with other times.

 - Custom instructions were replaced by `@solana-developers/helpers` for many tasks to reduce the file size.
 - The upstream project has a custom file layout.
 We use the 'multiple files' Anchor layout.
 - Contexts are separate data structures from functions that use the contexts.
-There is no need for OO-like patterns here - there's no mutable state stored in the Context, and the 'methods' do not mutate that state.
+There is no need for OO-like `impl` patterns here - there's no mutable state stored in the Context, and the 'methods' do not mutate that state.
 Besides, it's easier to type!
-- The name 'deposit' was being used in multiple contexts:
+- The name 'deposit' was being used in multiple contexts, and `deposit` can be tough because it's a verb and a noun:

   - Renamed deposit #1 -> 'token_a_offered_amount'
   - Renamed deposit #2 (in make() ) -> 'send_offered_tokens_to_vault'